 Key performance indicators, or KPIs, are essential for tracking your successes and failures, but is there such a thing as too much performance measurement?
 Experts at Business Finance seem to think so, citing overuse of performance indicators as the number one mistake in electronic dashboard and scorecard implementations.

 Complex KPIs require more maintenance and analysis, and they can make what should be routine business intelligence tasks into extremely unwieldy labors.
 If you absolutely must track an army of indicators, narrow them down over time to reduce your workload and minimize data confusion.
-Focus on KPIs that deliver the most unique information with the greatest accuracy and precision.
+In fact, you can focus on KPIs that deliver the most unique information with more accuracy and precision with the use of KPI software.
+This will help manage your metrics with dashboards, reports, and alerts and let you know which indicators have a positive impact on your performance so you can focus your initiatives on these.

 5. No Methodology for Gathering Requirements